SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 # Opentelemetry Collector

-Opentelemetry Collector is a software to receive and process logs, metrics and traces.
+Opentelemetry Collector is a software to receive, process and export logs, metrics and traces.
 We offer it as drop-in replacement for Fluentd in our collection.

 **This feature is currently in beta and is not recommended for production environments.**